veg/galaxy-config/README.md

 ### Add Workflows
-The ephemeris command (`workflow-install`) wasn't working but they are easy to just upload by hand as long as you have the *.ga files (saved in the `workflows\` directory of this repo.
+The ephemeris command (`workflow-install`) wasn't working but they are easy to just upload by hand as long as you have the *.ga files (saved in the `workflows\` directory of this repo).

 ## TODO:

 ### Connect to Cluster (with torque)
+Will involve the `job_conf.xml` file.